The Hyt\"onen-Vuorinen L^{p} conjecture for the Hilbert transform, with an extended energy side condition, when (4/3)<p<4 and the measures share no point masses: Abstract

 \section{Abstract}

-In the case $\frac{4}{3}<p<4$, and assuming $\sigma $ and $\omega $ are locally finite positive Borel measures on $\mathbb{R}$ without common point masses, we prove two conjectures of T. Hyt\"{o}nen and E. Vuorinen from 2018 on \emph{two weight} testing theorems for the Hilbert transform on weighted \emph{\ L}$^{p}$ spaces.
-Namely, the two weight norm inequality
+In the case $\frac{4}{3}<p<4$, and assuming $\sigma $ and $\omega $ are locally finite positive Borel measures on $\mathbb{R}$ without common point masses, we prove variants of two conjectures of T. Hyt\"{o}nen and E. Vuorinen from 2018 on \emph{two weight} testing theorems for the Hilbert transform on weighted\emph{\ L}$^{p}$ spaces, but only in the presence of extended energy conditions.
+Namely, if we assume the extended energy condition